shipsing/podman-desktop/website/docs/installation/macos-install.md

 You can install Podman Desktop on macOS by using:

-- The .dmg installer file
+- The .dmg installer file: This is the recommended way to install Podman Desktop, Podman, and Podman CLI smoothly.
-- Homebrew
+- Homebrew: This is an alternative way, but it is not recommended, as there is no guarantee of the stability of Brew installs of Podman and Podman Desktop.

   :::note

   If you have installed Podman using Homebrew and used the .dmg installer for installation, Podman Desktop notifies you of the detection of two Podman engines.
 To resolve this issue, go to **Settings > Preferences > Extension: Podman** and set the path to the Podman binary file that you want to use.
+Alternatively, you can also remove one of the binary files.

   :::

 :::info[Prerequisite]
-Podman Desktop requires [Podman Engine](https://docs.podman.io/en/latest/index.html).
+Podman Desktop requires the [Podman Engine](https://docs.podman.io/en/latest/index.html).
 If you do not have the Podman engine installed, Podman Desktop will prompt you to do so when you open it.
 :::

 ## Installing Podman Desktop on macOS using the .dmg file